 startUtcMs parameter in the

-recorder_slice_start event indicates the time when Agora Cloud Recording starts to record a UID, or the start time of the first slice file for the UID.
+recorder_slice_start event indicates the time when Agora Cloud Recording starts to record a user ID, or the start time of the first slice file for the user ID.

 startUtcMs is the time (ms) in UTC.